Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Step 1: Confirm the pivot shoe is the problem

-1. Open the window a few inches and check whether the sash drops, tilts unevenly, or will not stay supported.
+Open the window a few inches while holding the sash.
+Check whether it drops, tilts unevenly, or will not stay supported.

-2. Tilt the sash inward if your window design allows it and look near the lower side tracks for a cracked, jammed, tilted, or missing pivot shoe.
+Tilt the sash inward if your window design allows it.
+Look near the lower side tracks for a cracked shoe body, jammed cam, twisted shoe, or missing shoe.

-3. Check the metal pivot bar at the bottom corner of the sash.
-Make sure it is not bent, loose, pulled out, or broken, since that can mimic a bad shoe.
+Check the metal pivot bar at the bottom corner of the sash.
+A bent bar, loose screw, pulled-out bar, or broken tip can mimic a bad shoe.

 Stop if:

-• The sash is loose enough to fall out of the frame.
+You can feel the sash shifting enough to fall out of the frame.

-• The pivot bar itself is broken or ripped out of the sash.
+The pivot bar is broken off or ripped out of the sash corner.

 Step 2: Remove the sash and make the area safe